 b) Measure CACLR inside sub-block gap or Inter RF Bandwidth gap as specified in clause 6.6.3.5.2, if applicable.

-5) Repeat the test with the channel set-up according to IAB-DU-FR1-TM1.2 or IAB-MT-FR1-TM1.2 in clause 4.9.2.
+5) Repeat the test with the channel set-up according to IAB-DU-FR1-TM1.2 in clause 4.9.2.

 In addition, for multi-band connectors, the following steps shall apply: